Muslim population growth: India

 Islam is the fastest-growing religion in India.
-Growth rate of Muslims has been consistently higher than the growth rate of Others, ever since the census data of independent India has been available.
-For example, during the 1991–2001 decade, Muslim growth rate was 29.5% (while others 19,9%).
-However, Muslims population growth rate declined to 24.6% during 2001–2011 decade, in keeping with the similar decline in most religious groups of India.
+Growth rate of Muslims has been consistently higher than the growth rate of others, ever since the census data of independent India has been available.
+For example, during the 1991–2001 decade, the Muslim growth rate was 29.5% (while others were 19.9%).
+However, the Muslim population growth rate declined to 24.6% during the decade 2001–2011, in keeping with the similar decline in most religious groups of India.

-In India regarding attitudes "toward birth control," younger (ages 10–19) Muslim women are supporting so. (ages 20–30).
-Regarding "knowledge of birth control," younger (ages 10–19) Muslim women know less than do older (ages 20–30).
+In India, regarding attitudes "toward birth control," younger (ages 10–19) Muslim women are largely approving. (ages 20–30).
+Regarding "knowledge of birth control," younger (ages 10–19) Muslim women know less than older (ages 20–30) women do.
 "Muslim marriages take place earlier" than other religions, and younger (ages 10–19).
-A 2016 study suggested that urban north Indian Muslim women's use of contraceptives was more influenced by socioeconomic factors than by religion.
-Making up 14.2% of the country's population with about 172 million adherents (2011 census).
+A 2016 study suggested that urban, north Indian Muslim women's use of contraceptives was more influenced by socioeconomic factors than by religion.
+Islam makes up 14.2% of the country's population with about 172 million adherents (2011 census).
 In 2010, India had the second or third largest population of Muslims.

 China

-In China, Muslim population growth has been estimated to be as much as 2.7% from 1964 to 1982, however the Pew Research Center projects a slowing down of Muslim population growth in China.
+In China, Muslim population growth has been estimated to be as much as 2.7% from 1964 to 1982, however, the Pew Research Center projects a slowing down of Muslim population growth in China.
 By contrast, China's Christian population growth has been estimated at 4.7% based on total population figures from the year 1949.
 The number of permitted births in China varies between one and three children depending on geographic area.